• Courses

 It comes from some of Google Tag Manager’s default auto-event listeners.
 If you have at least one Just links, All Elements Clicks, Form Submission or Element Visibility trigger, it also enables (somewhere in the background) its respective auto-event listener that starts listening to certain interactions happening on a page.

 Just links listener listens to link clicks.
-All Element Clicks listener is listening to clicks of any element on a page (that is not in the iFrame).
+All Element Clicks listeners are listening to clicks of any element on a page (that is not in the iFrame).
 Form submission listens to form submissions.
 And, as you probably guessed it, Element Visibility is listening to when a particular element appears on the screen.

 When those listeners spot an interaction, they push certain data to the Data Layer.
 That data is related to the element with which a user has just interacted.
 That dataLayer.push includes the following keys: